xyproto/kitchencalendar/README.md

 It gives a very nice and hands-on overview of the coming weeks, and it's easy to sync and align what's happening with other people.

-Currently, the calendars are only in Norwegian, but pull requests are welcome.
+Currently, only Norwegian and US calendars are supported, but pull requests are welcome!

 ### Example PDF